mihail gaberov

 • canvas-confetti – A JavaScript library for adding fun, celebratory confetti animations to the canvas, perfect for announcing winners.

-From this point onward I will try to guide you through the process I followed when building this.
+From this point onward I will guide you through the process I followed when building this app.

 Project Structure